Composable, testable, declarative guardrails. Block prompt injections, redact PII, enforce topics, and validate outputs.

 Your AI agent runs with the sanitized input.
 Works with any framework - MAF, Semantic Kernel, or standalone.
 Supports both RunAsync and streaming.

 Tool call injection detection, indirect injection in tool results, PII/secrets redaction, policy compliance, groundedness checking, copyright detection - all before the response reaches the user.
-Optional re-ask re-prompts the LLM on violations for self-healing responses.
+Optional re-ask re-prompts the LLM with the failure reason on violations.

 Packages